resources

 Books

-“My Fourth Time, We Drowned” by Sally Hayden.
 An accessible entry into a world most of us (including myself) know little about: crossing the Mediterranean (world’s deadliest border) sea.
 Deeply unjust and heart wrenching stories about the reality of the EUs migration policies.
 I recommend this book to start with if you’re interested in the topic of borders/migration.

-“Against Borders: The Case for Abolition” by Bradley and Noronha.
-Divided in 7 chapters, it gave me a theoretical/factual introduction into how borders are recent, and how deeply they intrude into our lives.
-A main learning point is that borders aren’t only physical, but extend much further.
-Did I like it very much?
-No, not particularly.
-It’s a book filled with a lot of specifics, which I tend to quickly forget.
-I prefer books that draw long arguments, like the one coming up:
+Divided in 7 chapters, it gave me a theoretical/factual introduction into the origins of borders, and how deeply they intrude into our lives.
+A main learning point is that borders aren’t only physical, but extend deeply into society through all sorts of controls.
+It’s a book filled with a lot of specifics, which I tend to quickly forget, but it might be your thing.

-“Humanitarian Borders: Unequal Mobility and Saving Lives” by Polly Pallister-Wilkins.
 Working at a border and reading this book was so enlightening!
 She talks about how ‘humanitarianism’ and ‘aid’ kind of depoliticise and naturalise borders.
 Like, by not questioning the violence that happens at borders, and just responding to it, you legitimise the border.
 If you do any sort of ‘border work’ with NGOs, this is a must-read.

-“Border & Rule: Global Migration, Capitalism, and the Rise of Racist Nationalism” by Harsha Walia.
 Dense, for sure.
 Long, too.
 Very detailed, but perhaps the most extensive book that covers borders.
 The history of them, and how they underpin and buttress the current world order.
 The book is divided into chapters exploring different borders all across the world: EU, US, Saudi Arabia, Australia, and more.
 A theoretically rich read for those looking for a critical academic overview of borders!

 Films & Documentaries &